What to do After a Car Accident in Austin

 If you were not at fault, generally you can receive payments for your losses due to a car accident.
 You can go to court to recover for your personal injuries and property damage.
 Many local attorneys provide this kind of assistance.
 They may charge you nothing up front and instead take a percentage of what you receive.
 When searching for representation, ask about this arrangement, known as a "contingency agreement."
 Act swiftly because individuals usually only have two years from the date of the accident to file a claim.

 It can be very difficult to know what to do after a car accident in Austin, or anywhere else for that matter.
 This outline is meant to be helpful, but a lawyer's assistance can be essential to clarifying your rights and obligations.
-Contact a local attorney for a free consultation to learn more about how to proceed.
+Contact a local car accident attorney to learn more about how to proceed.